digitalocean/api-v2/README.md

 The `output/doc.md` file is generated documentation from the resource schemas found in `schemas`.
 The full schema is available in `output/schema.json`.

 There is also a changelog available in `CHANGELOG.md`.
+It currently focuses on changes from the v1 API.

 ## Todo